The Blood Sugar Diet

 Live PHFF!
-First and foremost - start incorporating all three into each meal asap, and read PHFF!
-Healthy eating is stupid easy to learn more.
+First and foremost - start incorporating all three into each meal asap, and read What is PHFF! to learn more.
 This will keep those blood sugar levels nice and steady, letting glucagon go to work at burning fat and keeping your metabolism lit.

 Eat when you're hungry.
 You know you better than I know you, or any other 'diet guru'.
-So, just eat when you're hungry because you're body knows when it needs fuel.
-Don't skip meals - remember what happens when your blood sugar crashes?
-Same thing happens when you let yourself get ravenously hungry.
-Seriously, start to really listen to your body and recognize when it's hungry and when it's not, and you'll start to see amazing results.
+So, just eat when you're hungry because your body knows when it needs fuel.
+Don't skip meals, and don’t eat so little so that you’re hungry in a couple hours.
+Your meals should be keeping you full for at least 4 hours!
+Start to really listen to your body and recognize when it's hungry and when it's not, and you'll start to see amazing results.

 Don’t eat carbs alone.
 Even if you can’t make your meal PHFF for whatever reason, do your best to not eat carbs alone.
 Always eat some peanut butter with that banana or cheese with those crackers – it’ll still slow down the absorption of sugar into your system.